ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Over time, loneliness gets inside you and doesn't go away. — Carlos Ruiz Zafon
+> **Citacao:** Any thought that is passed on to the subconscious often enough and convincingly enough is finally accepted. — Robert Collier

 fim do arquivo